 “The Network has made significant contributions to cross-border cooperation and is well positioned to build on further cooperation between members in the future.
 Accession to the EU, or the prospect of accession, has greatly reduced the overall support to CSOs without presenting immediate alternatives to the “traditional” donors.
 As a result, the civic sectors in many countries are rapidly shrinking… The Network is alive to this context and is actively seeking new opportunities both for members and for the civic sector as a whole.
 This has led the Network towards advocacy for a more enabling environment for civil society.”

-On 6 July 2009 in Skopje, Macedonia, the network held its Founding assembly and since 30 September 2009 is a legally registered foundation.
+On 6 July 2009 in Skopje, Macedonia, the network held its Founding assembly.
+Since 30 September 2009, BCSDN is a legally registered foundation with 10.000 EUR founding assets from donations, among which 5.000 EUR were a generous donation by our member MCIC, which hosted the network in the initial years of its functioning.
 After becoming a formal entity, the network’s main activity in the period between 2009 and 2011 was focused on advocacy on the civil society support towards EU institutions started.
 On annual level, BCSDN has been organizing policy workshops in Brussels in order to influence the EU’s policies and funding support for civil society development in Enlargement countries.
 Several policy documents and analyses have been prepared, including recommendations towards EU institutions and national governments.
 Since 2012, BCSDN is led by an independent office based on Skopje, Macedonia, with 5 full-time staff members.